Blackstone (BX) Investment Thesis

 Key Catalysts

-- $11.5B TXNM Energy acquisition closing H2 2026
+- $11.5B TXNM Energy acquisition closing H2 2026 (FERC and TX PUC approved)

 Key Risks